fdavies93/zenkat-rust/docs/roadmap.md

 ### Commitments

-#### CLI Tool
+#### CLI Tools

 - Equivalent to `zenkat list` must work and display some basic information such as word count.
 - `zenkat outline` should work *better* than in previous version, since it's about manipulating ASTs.

 #### Server